The stage was bathed in blue lights, a deep blue that cast an almost purplish haze.

 The three performers, dressed in black with lots of bracelets and fancy hair piled high, took the stage at the Icehouse in south Minneapolis just before midnight on Friday night.

 For the next 53 minutes, King delivered the kind of hushed, inventive and captivating performance that suggests they will be one of the more intriguing acts to emerge in 2016.

-Amber Strother, the co-lead singer, and her older sister Paris, the main composer and lone instrumentalist onstage, are from Minneapolis, and they moved to Los Angeles a few years ago where they formed King with Anita Bias.
+Amber Strother, the co-lead singer, and her twin sister Paris, the main composer and lone instrumentalist onstage, are from Minneapolis, and they moved to Los Angeles a few years ago where they formed King with Anita Bias.

 The trio has crafted a gauzy, jazzy, soulful sound with complex vocal harmonies and subtle rhythms and washes.
 They are intoxicating live with a vibe that’s warmer than their breezy, atmospheric debut album, “We Are King,” which was released early this month.

 “Their sound wraps you in a blanket,” said the stranger next to me.
 Her description was perfect.

 It was hard to tell who was having a better time – the sell-out crowd or King, especially the Strother sisters who were blushingly thrilled with the hometown reception.
 (They didn’t mention that Prince and his band were in the house.)